AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

     The axial distance from the image plane to the entrance pupil, in units of millimeters.

-.. option:: "LensMake" : string
+.. option:: "MakeLens" : string

     Manufacturer or vendor of the lens.

-.. option:: "LensModel" : string
+.. option:: "ModelLens" : string

     Model name or model number of the lens.

-.. option:: "LensSerialNumber" : string
+.. option:: "SerialNumberLens" : string

     Serial number of the lens.

-.. option:: "LensFirmwareVersion" : string
+.. option:: "FirmwareVersionLens" : string

     Firmware version of the lens.